prowler-cloud/prowler/README.md

       -M <mode>           output mode: text (defalut), mono, csv (separator is ","; data is on stdout; progress on stderr) -k                  keep the credential report
-      -n                  show check numbers to sort easier (i.e.: 1.01 instead of 1.1) -h                  this help
+      -n                  show check numbers to sort easier (i.e.: 1.01 instead of 1.1) -l                  list all available checks only (does not perform any check) -h                  this help

 ```